Domingo Tristán: Biography

-In 1827 he was appointed prefect of Ayacucho and commanded the repression of the Royalist rebels from Iquicha who had risen up against the republican authorities.
+In 1827 - after the waning of Colombian influence - Tristán was appointed governor (prefecto) of Ayacucho and commanded the repression of the Royalist rebels from Iquicha who had risen up against the republican authorities.
 In 1834 he took the side of President Luis José de Orbegoso against the rebellion of Generals Agustín Gamarra and Pedro Pablo Bermúdez.
-Retired from active service, he died in Arequipa in 1847.
+Retired from active service, he died in Arequipa in 1847 at the age of 79.